CreativeTechGuy/tree-despawn-timer/README.md

 If the plugin is reasonably confident that it knows how long a tree has left, it'll show a timer on the tree.
 If the tree was already being chopped when you arrived, no time is shown as we cannot be confident in the time remaining.

+Other Forestry Related Plugins:

+* [Tree Count](https://runelite.net/plugin-hub/show/treecount) - shows the number of players currently chopping a tree
+* [Item Charges Improved](https://runelite.net/plugin-hub/show/tictac7x-charges) - tracks the contents of the log basket (along with tons of other items)

 Technical details gathered through testing (not official):

 * Tree "health" only starts ticking down once someone has collected the first log from the tree.
 If you are chopping the